jbellmont/customer-feedback-page/README.md

 **Chart**
 - Stacked bar chart has the 5-star score as at the top, making it clear to user that it is the 'best' score in the distribution.
-- Uses same yellow hex colour as the star rating component, and the same light grey on hover as other parts of the app to ensure visual consistency
+- Visual colour consistency across other parts of the app.

 **Latest review comments**
 - Displays the latest comment, sorted by most recent date.
 - **Bonus feature**: Displays the reviewer's name, date submitted, star-rating, and an avatar of their initials (e.g. John Smith would be JS).
-- **Bonus feature**: As the page does not use pagination, there is a risk of the list becoming long.
-A scroll to top of page button has been included to easily navigate back to the top.
+- **Bonus feature**: A scroll to top of page button to improve UX.

 ## Limitations
 - `localStorage` is only scoped to one browser; data does not persist across devices.